 We have spent a year working out the best way to produce Retro-View reels.
-The actual digital image to photographic image process was the easy part – we have been doing that for 20 years or more.
+The actual digital image to photographic image process was the easy part – we have been doing that for well over 20 years.
 Trickier were issues of image alignment and reel assembly, and what we have ended up with took aspects of the original mass-produced reels of old that is scaled down to low volume production.

 2D or 3D?

 Technically it makes no difference to us.
 All reels, as standard, have seven images (and this can’t be changed).
 However, if you want the reels to view as 3D (stereo) in the viewer, then you must supply 3D images.
 Of course, ordinary photos look great, but they just don’t view as 3D.

 - The format of viewer images is landscape only, upright images won’t work well unless severely cropped.